Oracles

-We will need the binaries for both contracts, which can be downloaded as follows:
+We initially need to download the binaries for both contracts, which can be done as follows:

 wget https://raw.githubusercontent.com/fetchai/agents-aea/develop/packages/fetchai/contracts/oracle/build/oracle.wasm